octallium/golang-handbook/docs/basic/shorthand-declaration.md

     fmt.Printf("The type of variable 'name' is : %T.\n", name)

 If you don't understand the print statements, no worries, we will be having a dedicated section on formatting output, for now type everything as in the code above and make sure it runs.

+## Run Code

+Open your terminal and navigate to our folder

+	code/basic/06_shorthand_declaration

+Once in the folder type the following command

+	go run shorthand_declaration.go

+## Output

+    The type of variable 'num' is: int.
+    The type of variable 'decimal' is: float64.
+    The type of variable 'name' is : string.

 ## Github